rearc-data/docker-printer/docs/targets.md

 While a synthesized dockerfile may have many stages, only some represent final stages for images you care about.
 Target definitions are how we specify the final stages we care about, and from there `docker-printer` can figure out how to create the dockerfile necessary to produce that stage.

+Targets must be defined in `docker-printer/targets.yml` or `docker-printer/targets.yml.jinja2`.

 ## Example

 In your `docker-printer/` folder, define a `targets.yml` file.
 It will be a list of targets, each of which looks like the following: